boaks/zephyr-coaps-client/README.md

 **Note:**
 The demo client is considered to use CoAP/DTLS 1.2 CID.
 Without server-side support for DTLS 1.2 CID, it will not work proper.
 Please ensure, that your server supports that.

+## **New** Support for NTN

+The [nRF9151 A1A (HW Rev. 2)](https://www.nordicsemi.com/products/nrf9151) supports [NTN (Non-Terrestrial Networks, NB-IoT over satellite)](https://www.nordicsemi.com/Products/Wireless/Low-power-cellular-IoT/What-is-NTN) using the modem NTN firmware [mfw_nrf9151-ntn_1.0.0-1.alpha.zip](https://nsscprodmedia.blob.core.windows.net/prod/software-and-other-downloads/sip/nrf91x1-sip/nrf9151-ntn-modem-firmware/mfw_nrf9151-ntn_1.0.0-1.alpha.zip).
+The client is adapted to support pretty high timeouts (e.g. 50s) and using DTLS 1.2 CID it is possibel to keep the DTLS context even switching between TN (LTE-M/NB-IoT) and NTN.

+Beside of a device with a nRF9151 A1A, it requires a SIM card with NTN subscription supporting IP and usually a good antenna is also very helpful.
+Using NTN the RTT gets large, for a first message 30s-50s are common, follow up messages will make it in 10-15s.
+NTN requires more energy, but the main point will be much higher costs for the data.
+Just as example 80 cent for 1 KB must be considered.
+With that a solution may only send twice a day and will fast reach 40 Euro per month.

 ## Supported Devices

 For now, only [nRF9160](https://www.nordicsemi.com/products/nrf9160), [nRF9161](https://www.nordicsemi.com/products/nrf9161), and [nRF9151](https://www.nordicsemi.com/products/nrf9151)  based devices are supported.